Watch your step!

 - Identifying holes and trenches on the site.
 Cover them and/or rope them off with caution tape to prevent access to the area.

-- Having the proper shoes or boots and keeping shoe and boot tread clean to provide better traction.
+- Keeping shoe and boot tread clean to provide better traction.

-To further prevent the potential for injury while working on uneven ground, keep walkways and areas around ladders clear of tools or debris.
+Additionally, to further prevent the potential for injury while working on uneven ground, make sure walkways and areas around ladders are always kept clear of tools or debris.
 Pay close attention to where cords and hoses are placed as these can also create tripping hazards.

 At your safety meeting

-Discuss with your employees how being distracted increases the risk of injury.
-Discuss the ground conditions you will be working with.
-And, seek out ideas on how best to avoid the hazards created by those conditions.
+Discuss with your employees how being distracted increases the risk of injury and strategize on how best to avoid those distractions.
+Also discuss the ground conditions you will be working with and seek out ideas on how best to avoid the hazards created by those conditions.

 - Emphasize the importance of keeping shoe or boot soles clean.
 Provide a tool such as a small brush or even a stick where workers can easily clean off the dirt or mud while in the field.

 - Remind employees to report any unsafe conditions.